ttoda31/RunOnceADay/README.md

 ## Usage

-* Place the executables you want to run in the `targets` folder.
+1. Place the executables you want to run in the `targets` folder.
+2. And run them with;
    * Double-click `RunOnceADay.bat`.
    * Register `RunOnceADay.bat` as startup and run it only at the first startup of the day.
+   * etc.

 ## Supported executables